rcliftonharvey/rchundenormal/README.md

 You don't need to prepare anything, you can just instantiate the Undenormal class on the fly, anywhere in your running code, when and where you need it.

 The Undenormal class handles its own lifetime, so you don't have to (and you can't) start or stop it by hand.
-As soon as the class goes out of scope, i.e. the scope it was instantiated in ends, the Undenormal class is destroyed and resets denormal numbers to be enabled.
+As soon as the class goes out of scope, i.e. the scope it was instantiated in ends, the Undenormal class is destroyed and resets denormal numbers to be enabled again.

 There's nothing else to do with this class, you can only instantiate it:
 ```c++